Graduate Studies BrochureClick here

 to download the PDF.

 Tulane Law School offers individuals who already have law degrees the opportunity to pursue advanced degrees in law through its graduate studies programs.
-Six different Master of Laws (LLM) degree programs are offered, and lawyers from throughout the world enroll in Tulane's LLM programs.
+Five different Master of Laws (LLM) degree programs are offered, and lawyers from throughout the world enroll in Tulane's LLM programs.
 Tulane also offers the Doctor of Juridical Science (SJD) to individuals who have completed an LLM degree.

 The graduate studies programs have diverse goals.
-Students who have strong interests in particular areas of the law (for example, admiralty, corporate law, international and comparative law, environmental law) may pursue intensive studies in those areas and receive a specialized advanced degree: the LLM in Admiralty, the LLM in American Law, the LLM in International & Comparative Law, the LLM in Law and Development, or the LLM in Energy & Environment.
+Students who have strong interests in particular areas of the law (for example, admiralty, corporate law, international and comparative law, environmental law) may pursue intensive studies in those areas and receive a specialized advanced degree: the LLM in Admiralty, the LLM in International & Comparative Law, the LLM in Law and Development, or the LLM in Energy & Environment.
 Tulane's Maritime Law Center, its Eason-Weinmann Center for Comparative Law, and its Institute for Water Policy & Law provide additional depth to the admiralty, international and comparative, and environmental LLM programs, respectively.

 Tulane and New Orleans: The VideoClick here